perfsonar/docs/release_candidates/4.0rc3/_sources/install_hardware_details.txt

 A system containing a single CPU with multiple cores is sufficient for perfSONAR Toolkit operation.
 Multi-CPU setups will still function, but may introduce variability into the measurement process unless proper care is taken to bind applications to a given CPU/Core.
 There are three intense operations that occur on a perfSONAR Toolkit:

-- **Measurement**: The act of performing any measurement (particularlly something intense like a throughput test) will require almost complete access to a processor or core
+- **Measurement**: The act of performing any measurement (particularly something intense like a throughput test) will require almost complete access to a processor or core

 - **Storage**: The perfSONAR Toolkit Measurement Archive (a combination of a NoSQL and SQL database) stores the result of each regular test, and also responds to queries from local and remote services for data retrieval

-- **Graphical Front End**: Powering the web server, and fetching data for remote rendoring of data, is the responsibility of the server
+- **Graphical Front End**: Powering the web server, and fetching data for remote rendering of data, is the responsibility of the server

 User's that choose to forgo some of these functions (e.g. a Bundle that does not feature a web interface, or measurement archive) will not need as much hardware support.